South Tynedale Railway

 At the other end of the line, the team was tasked with rebuilding a signal box in the same style as one that had previously existed on the site.
 HPA worked with the client, using archive images to build a replica of the old signal box and level crossing.

 Slaggyford Station was also given an upgrade, refurbishing the historic waiting room and adding a new toilet block.
-The existing building was carefully dismantled and re-built using as many of the original fixtures and fittings as possible to preserve the authentic look and feel of the station facilities.
+The existing building was carefully dismantled and re-built using as many of the original fixtures and fittings as possible to preserve the authentic look and feel of the station facilities and keeping in with the heritage and conservation.

 Heritage Engineering Workshop